ltw-webdev-1/curriculum/install-all-the-things.md

       ![](opera.jpg)

       1. Go to Opera’s website and [download Opera](http://www.opera.com/).
-      2. Mount the disk image by double clicking.
+      2. Unzip the download
       3. Double click the installer and let it do its thing.
-      4. Eject the mounted disk from your computer.
-      5. Delete the downloaded file.
+      5. Delete the downloaded installer file.

     notes:
       - label: "Warning"